SandraXXL/-Accuracy-96-InceptionV3-Dog-breed-classification/README.md

 2. run command 'python app3.py' or 'python3 app3.py' to start the web app;

-3. use the generated link to access the web pages
+3. use the local URL to access the web pages

 ## Reference: